-The analytical results underwent data validation and verification by LAI, were compared to the Land Disposal Restriction Levels (LDRs) for non-wastewater, and are provided in Table 3.
-All data is acceptable with no qualifications and the data completeness is 100 percent.
+The analytical results underwent data validation and verification by LAI, were compared to the Preliminary Delisting Levels and TCLP-PDLs x 20 for non-wastewater and Land Disposal Restriction Levels (LDRs), and are provided in Table 3.
+All requested analyses were completed within the method-recommended hold times, and the data is considered acceptable with minor qualifications (see Appendix A); the data completeness is 100 percent.

 Results are reported on an as-received basis in accordance with section 8.2 of the EPA Delisting Guidance (EPA 1993).
 The laboratory report and data validation report are provided as Appendix A.